ExcelFunctions.net Logo

 This gives the result 3.779716079.

-Further information and examples of the Excel F.Inv function can be found on the Microsoft Office website.
+For further details and examples of the Excel F.Inv function, see the Microsoft Office website.

 Common Errors

-- the supplied probability value is < 0 or ≥ 1
+• The supplied probability is < 0 or ≥ 1

 or